lixinzhan/p3tk/README.md

 to Eclipse for better system integration with ARIA.
 Old treatment plans were still kept in Pinnacle.
 Whenever a Pinnacle plan was required for review, we would export the plan to Eclipse and do a re-calc.
-Last year (2020), the Pinnacle system, with no vendor support for years, was finally down.
+In 2020, the Pinnacle system, with no vendor support for years, was finally down.
-We still receive requests of retrieving Pinnacle plans, which is bring us a huge challenge.
+We still receive requests of retrieving Pinnacle plans, which has brought us a huge challenge.
 We have the options of bringing the vendor back to rebuild the whole Pinnacle system, or re-creating plans based on information in the Pinnacle backup files, which are fortunately in text format.